VictorKwong/AccessProject/README.md

 Using startTime = Date.now() and endTime = Date.now(), and calculate the difference between them TimeDiff = endTime - startTime in milliseconds.
 (Optional)

-[ ] Add Digital Clock system to the main.hbs - digital clock service js
+[ ] Add Digital Clock system to the main.hbs - digital clock service js [ ] Reduce all passing variables in auth-service.js
+[ ] How to work on a javascript time upgrade function